 This occurs through offering people a respite holiday for five days.
 Care is provided for both the care recipient and the carer in a relaxing and healing environment by trained staff 24 hours a day.
 Respite staff provide support and recreational activities for your relative or friend, while carers enjoy time out and a little pampering.

 Your Choice Flexible Respite Solutions.

-The ‘Your Choice’ program is allocated across the Far North Coast of NSW through Lifebridge East Inc. Priority of service is determined by the scores gained by completing the Respite Intake & Prioritisation Tool.
+The ‘Your Choice’ program is allocated across the Far North Coast of NSW through Lifebridge.
+Priority of service is determined by the scores gained by completing the Respite Intake & Prioritisation Tool.
 Referrals are managed by the Local Respite Coordination Group and placed on the ‘Respite Register’.

 Service will be considered based on prioritised need whenever capacity becomes available.

 DAP – Disability Assistance Package